KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 Olek,
 Kevin,
 Alexander,
-Daniel —
+Daniel,
+Till
-five brothers of my path,
+six brothers of my path,
 each a different tone,
 yet all part of the same song.